Mark "Chopper" Read: Other activities

 In 2001, Read was featured in an advertisement on behalf of the Pedestrian Council of Australia warning of the dangers of drunk driving.

 In 2005, Read embarked on a tour of Australia performing a series of shows titled I'm Innocent with Mark "Jacko" Jackson (Read's manager) and later toured Sydney in a stage show with a new co-star, former detective Roger "The Dodger" Rogerson and throughout Australia with comedian and friend Doug Chappel.
 Read even made regular guest appearance on Doug Chappel's Melbourne International Comedy Festival show in 2008 called 'Comics Live in your Lounge' where the two of them told stories on stage together.

 In 2006, Read appeared in another commercial speaking out against domestic violence.
 On 13 March 2006, he released a rap album titled Interview with a Madman.
 He also appeared in the 2002 Australian comedy Trojan Warrior.
-Read, persuaded by Andrew Roper, his manager, to allow use of his name to a wine, "Chopper Red" and later to a beer called "Chopper Heavy".
+Read, persuaded by Andrew Roper, his manager, allowed use of his name to a wine, "Chopper Red" and later to a beer called "Chopper Heavy".
 The beer is produced in Rutherglen, Victoria, a town associated with Australia's most notorious outlaw, Ned Kelly.
 In 2007, despite his apparent successes, he was forced to declare bankruptcy, which included an $80,000 credit card debt and $140,000 in private loans to 12 people.
 Roper was later replaced by Andrew Parisi as manager.

-He made the headlines again, on 15 December 2008, after being questioned by police about an alleged incident in Johnson Street, Collingwood.
+Read made the headlines again, on 15 December 2008, after being questioned by police about an alleged incident in Johnson Street, Collingwood.
 Read was attacked by a tomahawk-wielding man he said he had never met before.
 He said: "I ran to the panelbeater's and grabbed a pipe.
 I said, 'Come here now' and he jumped into a car and pissed off."
 Read suffered a minor injury to his arm after being hit with the blunt end of the tomahawk.
 Read was questioned by detectives at Richmond police station before being released without charge.
 His alleged attacker has not been found.